deesclouds/technical-questions/html-interview-questions.md

 - **Use:** we would use this to choose the best quality image to display to the user based on what screen and device they are using.

-- **Example:** older displays & smaller devices would be served smaller images while devices with retnia displays and larger devices would have larger and higher quality images
+- **Example:** older displays & smaller devices would be served smaller images while devices with retina displays and larger devices would have larger and higher quality images

 - [x] Have you used different HTML templating languages before?